Skip to main content

 link/ether ca:03:43:37:17:52 brd ff:ff:ff:ff:ff:ff

 The following network configurations only provide configuration for eth1.
-For eth0 configuration, refer to Using eth0 as the EtherCAT master above.
+For eth0 configuration, please refer to Using eth0 as the EtherCAT master above.

-Configure eth1 as DHCP
+Configure eth1 for DHCP

-Click here to expand for more
+Click here to expand more content

 network: